drmowinckels/r-tidyverse-for-working-with-data/_episodes/08-data-complex-pipelines.md

 # Motivation
 This session is going to be a little different than the others.
 We will be working with more challenges and exploring different way of combining the things we have learned these days.
-So we will spend more time in break-out rooms solving challenges and being "hands-on" while in the plenary session we will talk about how we solved the challenges and if things are behaving as we expect or not and why.

 Before the break, and a little scattered through the sessions, we have been combining the things we have learned.
 It's when we start using the tidyverse as a whole, all functions together that they start really becoming powerful.
 In this last session, we will be working on the things we have learned and applying them together in ways that uncover some of the cool things we can get done.

 Lets say we want to summarise _all_ the measurement variables, i.e. all the columns containing "_".
 We've learned about summaries and grouped summaries.